The spirit of the holiday

 All holidays are about memories.
 The older generation remembers the days – and people – past.
 Every smiling face, every horseshoe point adds to that trove.
 The younger generation doesn’t realize it yet, but today’s triumph is tomorrow’s memory.

 There is no better time than the casual holiday – say July 4th – to realize what your family means to you.
 The love, laughter and gentle kidding you will share with each other this Thursday will last a lifetime – and beyond.

 Some would say silly games like horseshoes or badminton (or even something out of the box, like Trivial Pursuit) are wastes of time.

-We'd beg to differ.
-All families have pastimes that their members enjoy and embrace.
+We’d beg to differ.
+Every family has pastimes that their members enjoy and embrace.
 They should pursue them passionately and have a heck of a time with them on every holiday.